lu1and10/Ewald-Splitting-with-Prolates/README.md

 single-core low-accuracy runs, which forces substantial Fourier-space upsampling.
 Consequently, at the same cutoff radius, native GROMACS often needs a much larger FFT grid—even for ≈10⁻³ force accuracy—whereas ESP achieves similar accuracy with far shorter transforms, yielding roughly a sixfold reduction in FFT length when other parameters are held fixed.
+We implemented ESP as modular components in both GROMACS and LAMMPS, introducing only minimal, localized changes to enable rigorous and fair comparisons with the native codes.

 # Download Instructions